SAP-archive/teched2020-ANA363/exercises/ex2/README.md

 There are issues with the Recreation Visits and Recreation Hours measures.

 ![][image-26]
 ### Step 27

 We won’t be using the RecreationHours and NonRecreationHours measures, so you can go ahead and delete them.
-This spares us from having to troubleshoot RecreationHours.Start by selecting both.
+This spares us from having to troubleshoot RecreationHours.

+Start by selecting both.

 ![][image-27]
 ### Step 28